network-unit-testing-system/nuts/README.md

   test_class: <name of the test class>
   label: <label to uniquely identify the test> # optional
   test_execution: <additional data used to execute the test> # optional
+  test_extras: <additional data can be provided to the context for custom usage> # optional
   test_data: <data used to generate the test cases>
 ...
 ```